East Coast

 As in most national parks, the visitor center is a great place to start a national park visit.

-The Hulls Cove Visitors Center offers maps, Junior Ranger booklets along with an interpretive area that introduces visitors to the park.
-There is also to an introductory film about Acadia National Park.
+The Hulls Cove Visitors Center offers maps and Junior Ranger booklets, as well as an interpretive area that introduces visitors to the park.
+An introductory film about Acadia National Park is also shown.
 Park rangers are available to answer questions and offer suggestions.

 The Hulls Cove Visitor Center is located off Route 3 in Bar Harbor at 25 Visitor Center Road.
 It is a seasonal visitor center and open from early Mary until October 31.
-It features seasonal hours and open 8;30 a.m. to 4:30 p.m. during the summer and 8:30 a.m. to 4:30 p.m. during the Spring and Fall.
+It features seasonal hours and is open from 8:30 a.m. to 4:30 p.m.

-The parking lot at Hulls Cove is one of the largest so park there.
-The Hulls Cove Visitor Center offers restrooms, water station.
+The Hulls Cove parking lot is one of the largest, so park there.
+The Hulls Cove Visitor Center offers restrooms and a water station.

 Use the Free Acadia Shuttle Bus–The Island Explorer

-Acadia National Park is busy during the summer months so parking can be a problem at its popular sites.
+Acadia National Park is busy during the summer months, so parking can be a problem at its popular sites.
 Thanks to L.L.
-Bean, Acadia provides the free Island Explorer Shuttle Buses from Bar Harbor to the park and buses within the park.
+Bean, Acadia provides the free Island Explorer Shuttle Buses from Bar Harbor to the park and stops within the park.
 It is even open to leashed and well-behaved dogs.

-Be sure and pack a bag and be prepared for the day.
+Be sure to pack a bag and be prepared for the day.
 You will be away from your car the majority of the day.
-I packed up the essentials in the my backpack.
+I packed the essentials in my backpack.

 • Sunscreen